lfdelzam/abi/README.md

 save changes by typing  `CTRL+X` and `Y`.
 The same process can be used to modify other pipeline parameters.

- and run the pipeline using the command:
+Then, run the pipeline using the command:

 			bash run_pipeline.sh